Cobalt396/Maze-Generator/README.md

 # Maze-Generator
 Generates a 2D maze with walls.
+Based on the Caltech CS 11 C++ course.